Accreditation Committee Meeting Dates Post-JD/Non-JD/LLM Application Deadlines

-Standard 308 of the ABA Standards for Approval of Law Schools states that an ABA-approved law school may not establish a degree program in addition to its J.D. degree program unless the school is fully approved, and the additional degree program will not detract from a law school's ability to maintain a sound J.D. degree program.
+Standard 313 of the ABA Standards for Approval of Law Schools states that an ABA-approved law school may not establish a degree program other than its J.D. degree program unless the school is fully approved, and the additional degree program will not detract from a law school's ability to maintain a sound J.D. degree program.
 The school must obtain acquiescence prior to commencing such a program.
 The ABA does not formally approve any program other than the first degree in law (J.D.).

-To request acquiescence, please complete the questionnaire on Degree Programs in Addition to the J.D. under Major Change on the Questionnaire page.
+To request acquiescence, please complete the questionnaire on Applications for Degree Programs in Other Than the J.D. under Substantive Change on the Questionnaire page.

 ABA accreditation does not extend to any program supporting any other degree granted by the law school.
 Rather the content and requirements of those degrees, such as an LL.M., are created by the law school itself and do not reflect any judgment by the ABA accrediting bodies regarding the quality of the program.
 Moreover, admission requirements for such programs, particularly with regard to foreign students, vary from school to school, and are not evaluated through the ABA accreditation process.
-The ABA reviews post-JD degree programs only to determine whether the offering of such post-JD program would have an adverse impact on the law school's ability to maintain its accreditation for the JD program.
+The ABA reviews these degree programs only to determine whether their offering would have an adverse impact on the law school's ability to maintain its accreditation for the JD program.
 If no adverse impact is indicated, the ABA "acquiesces" in the law school's decision to offer the non-JD program and degree.

-The Council of the Section of Legal Education and Admissions to the Bar has adopted a statement that no post J.D. or other graduate program is a substitute for the J.D. and should not be considered the equivalent of the J.D. for bar admission purposes.
+The Council of the Section of Legal Education and Admissions to the Bar has adopted a statement that no post-J.D. or other degree program is a substitute for the J.D. and should not be considered the equivalent of the J.D. for bar admission purposes.
 (Council Statement 1 of the Standards and Rules for Approval of Law Schools)

 While an individual law school's degree may differ slightly by name to similar programs elsewhere, most degrees offered through law schools fall into three general categories: